greg-raven/Department-21/_posts/2010-09-25-confessional-cuties.md

 Priest: "What kind of a Catholic are you?"

-Man: "I"m Jewish."
+Man: "I'm Jewish."

 Priest: "Why are you telling me all this?"

-Man: "I"m 92 years old … I"m telling everybody."
+Man: "I'm 92 years old ...
+I'm telling everybody."